monarch-initiative/Squirls/docs/running.rst

 VCF output format
 ~~~~~~~~~~~~~~~~~
-When using the ``-f vcf`` option, a VCF file with all input variants is created.
-The annotation process adds a novel
+When including ``vcf`` into the ``-f`` option, a VCF file with all input variants is created.
+The annotation process
-*FILTER* and *INFO* field to each variant that overlaps with at least single transcript region:
+adds a novel *FILTER* and *INFO* field to each variant that overlaps with at least single transcript region:

 * ``SQUIRLS`` - a *FILTER* flag indicating that the variant is considered to have a deleterious effect on >=1 overlapping transcript
 * ``SQUIRLS_SCORE`` - an *INFO* string containing SQUIRLS scores for each variant-transcript combination.
 For a hypothetical variant